Byzantine Churches in Istanbul

 HAGIA EIRENE

-You will find Hagia Eirene in the outer courtyard of the Topkapi palace.
-Originally built in 532, it’s the oldest Christian Orthodox church in Istanbul, although it was damaged and rebuilt several times after construction.
+You will find Hagia Eirene in the outer courtyard of Topkapi Palace.
+Originally built in 532, it is the oldest Christian Orthodox church in Istanbul, although it was damaged and rebuilt several times.

-Remarkably, Ottomans never converted Hagia Eirene into a mosque.
-However, being within the walls of the Topkapi palace, Janissaries used it as a warehouse for storage and repair of military equipment.
-Sultan Ahmed III converted it into a National Military museum in 1726.
+Remarkably, the Ottomans never converted Hagia Eirene into a mosque.
+However, situated within the palace walls, the Janissaries used it as a warehouse for storing and repairing military equipment.
+Sultan Ahmed III converted it into a National Military Museum in 1726.

-Hagia Eirene is a museum and concert hall today.
+Today, Hagia Eirene serves as a museum and concert hall.

 Byzantine churches in Istanbul